nichita-stefanita/IOS-Portfolio/README.md

 • Create and edit your profile.
 • Publish or search for listings with extensive amount of filtering options.
-• Save listings and searches so you can easily access them everywhere
+• Save listings and searches so you can easily access them everywhere.
 • Chat with the seller about the item you are interested in.

 <p align="center">